 Wisconsin winters are a mixed blessing.
 On the one hand, snowfall transforms the landscape into a wonderland perfect for ice skating, sledding, skiing, and many other activities.
 On the other hand, the accumulation of snow and ice can make walkways, parking lots, and roads extremely hazardous.

 If you slip on ice or snow in the winter, you may assume that the injuries you sustain in a fall are the result of your own carelessness.
 However, this may not be the case, nor does it take into account the other circumstances when you can file a claim for a slip and fall accident.

 The Wisconsin slip and fall accident lawyers at Studinski Law, LLC have extensive experience handling claims involving dangerous properties.
 Please call (715) 343-2850 today for a free case evaluation.
-Our attorneys serve clients in Wisconsin Rapids, Stevens Point, Plover, Marshfield, Wausau, Waupaca, and other areas.
+Our attorneys serve clients Plover, Marshfield, and surrounding areas of Wisconsin.

 In Wisconsin, it is the responsibility of property owners and occupants to remove snow and ice from public walkways within a reasonable amount of time after snowfall or the development of icy conditions.
 However, the timing of these obligations for owners and occupants varies by community.

 For example, cities such as Wausau, Stevens Point, Wisconsin Rapids, and Waupaca require the removal of snow and ice from sidewalks within 24 hours of snowfall.
 Other communities such as Marshfield, meanwhile, allow 48 hours for snow and ice to be removed.

 Local snow removal laws may affect your slip and fall accident claim.
 If you slip and fall on snowy or icy premises within 1 hour of snowfall, the liability of the owner or occupant may be less certain than if the accident occurred 24 or 48 hours after it stormed.